If you’re reading this, that probably means you did it.

 Once you sign up, class begins immediately and you can work around your own schedule with ultra-flexible deadlines.
 There are no prerequisites to take this course, but be sure you’re actually at an intermediate level of learning before enrolling.

 Are you dead set on passing the HSK 2?
-Do you want to take an intermediate course that will get you that coveted certificate?
+Do you want to take a Chinese intermediate course that will get you that coveted certificate?

 If so, this awesome course from ChineseFor.Us is perfect for you, but don’t take it if you don’t want to be challenged.
 This course includes 80 video lectures, 60 lessons and 60 quizzes that you’ll have to complete.